 Part 5.
 The expression ‘the writings on the wall’ is right out of Daniel chapter 5.
 Belshazzar knows his kingdom is doomed and that his departure from this world is imminent.
 As we approach death, how do we make sense … Continue reading “Writing on the Wall”

 Part 1.
 We are living in divided times.
 It seems like everyone wants to blame and attack the other side.
 It’s ‘their’ fault.
 But if we only seek to blame we shut down the opportunity to bless others.
-Rather than looking at the problem, look … Continue reading “Bless not Blame”
+Rather than … Continue reading “Bless not Blame”

 Part 9.
 Very few societies in history have shown less regard for honouring parents, and older people, than ours does.
 Why is this?
-There are a whole range of reasons, but underneath it all is this: our culture has no hope beyond death.
-We trumpet … Continue reading “Honour Your Father and Mother”
+There are a whole range of reasons, but underneath it all is this: our culture has no … Continue reading “Honour Your Father and Mother”